Now its time to put forth a little effort. I’m going to ask you my favorite question:

 Notice I never asked you what you had to say to a search engine.
 Your content is king, and if you ever start filling your web pages, press releases, articles, and blogs with randomly placed keywords, they will no longer be keywords.
 They will then be useless, lifeless gobbledygook that will only make you look uneducated, and there’s absolutely no authority in that.

-Page by page, start writing your quality content.
+Page by page, start writing quality content.
 Remember your audience.
 Some will be looking for information, some will be looking at their competition, and some will be looking for your services or goods.
 Write to them, and although a call to action on every page is a good idea, you want to spend more time expressing the benefits to the customer than the blatantly over-done, hit-them-over-the-head sales pitch.

-Pick one keyword phrase.
+Pick one keyword phrase per page.
 Pick the best one for your landing page.
-Most times your landing page will be your home page, but sometimes it’s your services page.
+Most times your landing page will be your home page, but sometimes it’s a services page.
 What page is your customer coming to first?
+That will depend on where you send them from social media links, email, and directories.
 That is where you use your primary keyword.
-Hint: Its not in the drop-down menu.
-Current logic is that every page a person lands on must be considered a landing page.

 Ask yourself these questions:

-• Can you use the word or phrase in your title header, naturally?
+- Can you use the word or phrase in your title header, naturally?
 80% of all SEO results are from the page title and anchor text.

-• Can you mention the word or phrase in its entirety within a natural sentence, and will that sentence work in a 2-3 sentence paragraph?
+- Can you mention the word or phrase in its entirety within a natural sentence, and will that sentence work in a 2-3 sentence paragraph?

-• Can it be used naturally in any H2 bullet or numbered list?
+- Can it be used naturally in any h2 bullet or numbered list?

 If you believe those conditions apply, see if they work into the text you’ve written.
 Read it out loud.

-• Does it flow?
+- Does it flow?

-• Did it lose meaning?
+- Did it lose meaning?

-• Will your customers, viewers, and peers find value in what you’ve said?
+- Will your customers, viewers, and peers find value in what you’ve said?

 If not, then try again.
 If your writing doesn’t meet those conditions, you’ve wasted your time on keywords.
 Trial and error, my friend.
 In the end you’ll be glad you put effort into the quality and style of your website copy.